-The key to good companion planting is to ensure that each plant in the area shares the same soil, lighting and moisture needs.
+The key to good companion planting is to ensure that each plant in the area shares the same soil, lighting, and moisture needs.
 Heather companion plants should like the cool, moist conditions and acidic soils that these outstanding flowering evergreens prefer.
-Another consideration for what to plant next to heather is form.
+Another consideration for what to plant next to heather is formed.
 Heathers may be erect or prostrate, making them either excellent focal plants or groundcovers.
 Select plants that grow with heather by their sizes and position them correctly in the planting space for an impactful display that allows each specimen light and air.

 Companion Planting with Heather

 Heather is the overall term for either heathers or heaths.
 Both plants have similar growing needs and are evergreen with elegant, colorful blooms.
 When planted en masse, heathers and heaths make a swath of tones and foliage with easy appeal and graceful texture.